 There is so much that a passionate person can do!
-All the inventions that have been made in the world have a person behind them who was unrelenting in his or her desire to make a difference.
+All the inventions that exist today came from someone that was unrelenting in his or her desire to make a difference.
 It is no different in the world of music.
 Despite the fact that learning an instrument has its own challenges and discouragements, there are some who have beaten all odds to become inspirations for others.

 A Sad Beginning

 Norman Malone was not born with any health challenges.
 In fact, he had a very promising piano future by age 5.
 It is when he was 10 years old that tragedy struck.
-Their father attacked him and his two smaller brothers in their home using a hammer on their heads and then committed suicide.
+Their father attacked him and his two smaller brothers in their home.
+He hit them over the head with a hammer and then committed suicide.
 This left them partially paralyzed on their right sides, but alive.

-Malone, still passionate about his desire to play the piano, kept looking for opportunities to continue learning with his left hand only amidst discouragement.
+But Malone was still passionate about his desire to play the piano.
+He kept looking for opportunities to continue learning with his left hand, amidst all the discouragement.

 Or so everyone told him.
 But Malone refused to accept that verdict, spending years trying to find someone who would teach him to play the instrument with one hand — someone, anyone who knew there was a vast repertoire of piano music written for left hand alone.
 Via Chicago Tribune